Neighbourhood Small Grants

 How it Works

-NSGs provide up to $500 to enable local individuals and groups to develop an activity for their neighbourhood.
-The cycle for 2019 runs from February 13 through April 9 with applications vetted by a Neighbourhood Grants Committee.
+NSGs provide up to $500 to enable local individuals and groups to develop an activity for their neighbourhood with applications vetted by a Neighbourhood Grants Committee.
 The committee assesses each application according to the goals outlined above, along with other criteria.

 The Neighbourhood Grants Committee does more than just review grants, however.
 Members assist in promoting the program, planning and conducting an orientation/cheque presentation session for project leads with wrap-up celebration, mentoring and encouraging project leaders, providing feedback to the NSG Regional Program Coordinator and the Vancouver Foundation and identifying potential recruits for the Neighbourhood Grants Committee.